 Effluent containing high concentrations of phosphorus – for example centrates generated from digested sludge dewatering – are fed to a continuous stirred tank reactor where rapid mixing is achieved using a special mixing system called Turbomix™.
 Struvite precipitation is initiated by increasing the pH and by the addition of a magnesium salt.
 An integrated lamella settler ensures the separation of the produced struvite prills and the treated effluent.
 Typically in municipal applications the treated effluent is returned to the head of the treatment works.

-At treatment plants that handle residual municipal wastewater and are equipped with biological phosphorus treatment followed by anaerobic sludge digestion, centrates from dewatering stage contain highly concentrated phosphate that may uncontrollably precipitate as struvite crystals in the pipeworks.
+At treatment plants that handle residual municipal wastewater and are equipped with biological phosphorus treatment followed by anaerobic sludge digestion, centrates from the dewatering stage contain highly concentrated phosphate that may uncontrollably precipitate as struvite crystals in the pipeworks.
 Struvia separation ensures controlled struvite precipitation in a specialised reactor.
 The product can then be packaged and sold as fertiliser.

-At industrial facilities, the naturally high phosphate concentration of a number of effluents means that the Struvia solution can be applied directly on the water line.
-For industrial effluents that are treated by methanisation (UASB, EGSB, Memthane), the ideal location for the Struvia reactor is downstream to the anaerobic treatment and upstream to the biological nitrogen using Nitrification-Denitrification or with an Anita™ Mox process.
+At industrial facilities, the naturally high phosphate concentration of a number of effluents means that the Struvia solution can be applied directly on the waterline.
+For industrial effluents that are treated by methanisation (UASB, EGSB, Memthane), the ideal location for the Struvia reactor is downstream to the anaerobic treatment and upstream to the biological nitrogen using nitrification–denitrification or with an Anita™ Mox process.